devrath/glowing-interface-facts-doodle/README.md

 </p>

 <p align="center"><a><img align="left" src="https://github.com/devrath/devrath/blob/master/images/description.png" width="60" height="60" alt="Description" title="Description"></a></p>
-This project demonstrates how to use interface practically in real world examples.
-Check wiki tab above to acces the documentation
+This project demonstrates how to use interface practically in real-world examples.
+Check the wiki tab above to access the documentation

 ---